stratum-mining/sv2-spec/03-Protocol-Overview.md

 5. If later, another extension `0x0004` wanted to add TLV fields to `CustomNewMessageType` from example 4, those messages would still have `extension_type = 0x0003` in their frame header, as that's the extension that defined the message's base structure.

-Extensions are left largely undefined in this BIP, however, there are some basic requirements that all extensions must comply with/be aware of.
+Extensions are left largely undefined in this document, however, there are some basic requirements that all extensions must comply with/be aware of.
 For unknown `extension_type`'s, the `channel_msg` bit in the `extension_type` field determines which device the message is intended to be processed on: if set, the channel endpoint (i.e. either an end mining device, or a pool server) is the final recipient of the message, whereas if unset, the final recipient is the endpoint of the connection on which the message is sent.
 Note that in cases where channels are aggregated across multiple devices, the proxy which is aggregating multiple devices into one channel forms the channel’s "endpoint" and processes channel messages.
 Thus, any proxy devices which receive a message with the `channel_msg` bit set and an unknown `extension_type` value MUST forward that message to the downstream/upstream device which corresponds with the `channel_id` specified in the first four bytes of the message payload.